What Is Copywriting?: AWAI's Essential Introduction to the Copywriting Industry

 - Local service providers, such as car mechanics and hair salons

 - Fitness, personal improvement, and other types of coaches

 - Dentists, medical doctors, and other healthcare providers

 - Self-help authors and speakers

-- Producers of supplements and other complimentary health products
+- Producers of supplements and other complementary health products

-And this is only a small sampling of the types of business who need your services as a professional copywriter.
+And this is only a small sampling of the types of businesses that need your services as a professional copywriter.

 No matter what your personal interests and background, you’ll almost certainly find a perfect match for your skills somewhere in the copywriting industry.

 What’s the Difference Between Copywriting and Content Writing?

 You may read or hear some sources that suggest copywriting and content writing are different things.